ioccc-src/winner/2020/ferguson1/chocolate-cake.md

 # Double-layered Chocolate Fudge Cake

 Here's a delicious double-layered chocolate fudge cake that is something of my mum's speciality.
 It's complicated and I should warn that nobody has seemed to get it down as well as she has but it's well worth the effort if you love chocolate.
 My late stepmum who only liked white 'chocolate' loved this cake!
+This picture below has my feeble attempt at drawing the letters `IOCCC` on it so it's not as pretty as usual (it usually has more style on the top of the cake too) but you should get the idea:

 ![picture of the Double-layered chocolate fudge cake](cake.jpg)

 There are two sets of ingredients and instructions; the cake and the icing.
-In addition there are some notes to pay attention to; some will be repeated because they're really important for the quality of the cake.
+In addition there are some **VERY IMPORTANT NOTES** to pay attention to; some will be repeated because they're **VITALLY IMPORTANT** for the quality of the cake.
+That cannot be overstated.

 Below I have included the ingredients separately but I include them within the instructions as well and in bold.
 Also in bold are some of the special notes.

-Finally note that depending on where you are in the world this might not work in the warmer months of the year for the icing in particular.
-Oh and here's an amusing fact about the [IOCCC and chocolate][].
-Did I say 'the IOCCC'?
-I actually meant **'an IOCCC'**: it stands also for **'International Office of Cocoa, Chocolate and Sugar Confectionery'**.
-Perfect.
+Finally note that depending on where you are in the world this might not work in the warmer months of the year and for the icing in particular.

-See also the [International Original Chocolate Cake Contest tweet][] from [fellow IOCCC winner Ilya Kurdyukov][] ([GitHub][]) as well as the [IOCCC cake source image][] of the picture in the tweet (which he painted over my photo of the cake with GIMP).

 ## Measurements

-This was originally from an American cookery book so the measurements are in the US standards.
-A nice resource (that has much more than just cooking) is [http://www.onlineconversion.com/cooking.htm][].
+This was originally taken from an American magazine for women so the measurements are in the US standards.
+A nice resource (that has much more than just cooking) is <http://www.onlineconversion.com/cooking.htm>.
 This will particularly matter for cups, teaspoons, tablespoons and ounces.

 ## Baker's chocolate